Ren Pengnian

-Ren Pengnian (1894–1968) was a director who created the first standard-length narrative film in China.
+Ren Pengnian (任彭年 (Rén Péngnián); 1894 in Shanghai – 23 February 1968) was a Chinese film director who created the first standard-length narrative film in China.
 He started a film company in 1926 called Dongfang Film Studio.

-Ren filmed over forty films during his career as a director.
-He also starred in some of the films he directed.
-Ren Pengnian's film, Yan Ruisheng was the first narrative film in China to be of full-length.
+Ren filmed over forty films during his career as a director, and also starred in some of them.
+His 1921 film Yan Ruisheng was the first narrative film in China to be of full-length.
 The movie was based on a real murder that occurred in Shanghai.